LoopKit/loopdocs/docs/loop-3/services.md

 ![img/services.JPG](img/loop-3-tidepool-mobile.png){width="350"}
 {align="center"}

-* Warning: Even when you turn off the access to Apple Health on the Tidepool Mobile app on the day that you turn on Loop Tidepool service, you will still get 7 days of overlap because Loop stores 7 days of data.
+* Warning: Even when you turn off the access to Health on the Tidepool Mobile app on the day that you turn on Loop Tidepool service, you will still get 7 days of overlap because Loop stores 7 days of data.

 You can still use the note taking feature with Tidepool Mobile when Health is not connected, although you must have internet connectivity for this to work.